emsterdam1/anRNAlab-Protocols/General/Western-Blotting.md

 **7.** Block the membranes in blocking buffer for 1 hour at room temperature.

 **8.** Incubate membranes rocking with primary antibody in blocking buffer overnight at 4 °C.<br/>
-_Note: Blots being treated with the same primary should be combined into one cassette with 10-15 mL antibody._<br/>
+_Note: Combine blots treated with the same primary into one cassette with 10-15 mL antibody._<br/>
 _Optimal concentrations should be determined for each new antibody._

 ### Day 2

-**9.** Recover primary antibody and save for future use.
+**9.** Retain primary antibody for future use.
 Wash membrane 4 X 5 minutes in TBS-T at room temperature.

-**10.** Probe blots 1 hour at room temperature with secondary antibodies (or labeled binding probes like 1:5000 Strep-680).<br/>
+**10.** Probe blots 1 hour at room temperature with secondary antibodies (or probes like 1:5000 Strep-680).<br/>
 _Li-cor secondary antibodies are usually used diluted ~ 1:15000 in 10-15 mL blocking buffer for good signal._

 **11.** Wash membrane 4 X 5 minutes in TBS-T at room temperature.
-Wash membranes once in 1X PBS before Li-cor imaging.<br/>
+Wash once in PBS before Li-cor imaging.<br/>
 _Blots can be re-probed with new primary and secondary antibodies but strong signals will remain.
 Plan accordingly.

 <!-- The text below creates dropdown lists for links to next steps or hyperlinks -->